Due to the Covid-19 pandemic, C&T 2021 will be held online using a virtual conference platform called Pathable.

-C&T 2021 will be held at the University of Washington in Seattle, Washington, USA.
+C&T 2021 will be hosted VIRTUALLY at the University of Washington in Seattle, Washington, USA.
 Seattle is a jewel of the Pacific Northwest, surrounded by the ocean, lakes, and mountains.
 Seattle is also the hub of leading academic and industry organizations, and a city with a thriving spirit of proactive, civic engagement through innovation in technology.

 More about the University of Washington